intelligent-environments-lab/utx000/README.md

 UTx000
 ==============================

-UTx000 is a study that spans multiple testing groups and gathers a wealth of moment-by-moment data on a person and their envrionment.
+UTx000 is a study that spans multiple individuals/studies and gathers a wealth of moment-by-moment data on a person and their envrionment.
 The goals of this project are to:

 * reconcile multiple data modalities
 * establish connections between variables from the same and disparate data modalities